CSR Activity Report (CSR Guideline Activity Reports) - Human Rights Promotion and Human Resources Development

 Toray Industries, Inc. has been working to further improve systems that help employees achieve a harmonious balance between work and family life, by offering a wider variety of lifestyle options for men and women.
 Support systems that exceed those legally mandated for childcare, family care, and maternity protection are provided, the result of the company’s commitment to making them accessible and responsive for a diverse range of employee needs.
 In 2007, the company was granted certification as a general corporate entity meeting the requirements for supporting the development of the next generation by Japan’s Ministry of Health, Labour and Welfare.

-In January 2021, the Company introduced hourly leave systems for caring for sick children or other family members, followed by the expansion of family-care programs in July 2022.
+Jan 2021 Introduced hourly leave systems for caring for sick children or other family members

 Major Support Systems for Employee Work and Family Life Balance